pawl/CalendarAdmin/README.md

 * OAUTH authentication with google calendar, meetup, and eventbrite made easier by Authomatic.
 * Used https://github.com/albertogg/flask-bootstrap-skel for initial boilerplate.
 * Admin interface is using the SB Admin 2 theme: http://startbootstrap.com/template-overviews/sb-admin-2/
-* Email is handled using Mandrill.
+* Email is handled using SparkPost.
 * Alembic is used for database migrations.
 * Uses Imgur's API for hosting location images and resizing.
 Thanks Imgur!